How Much Deep Sleep Do You Need?

 WHOOP Shows You How Changes Affect Deep Sleep

-The WHOOP Sleep Coach can help you get more sleep by providing bedtime recommendations to encourage you to go to bed at the same time each night.
+The WHOOP Sleep Planner can help you get more sleep by providing bedtime recommendations to encourage you to go to bed at the same time each night.
 The haptic alarm wakes you when you’ve reached your sleep or recovery goals, or at the exact time you need to wake up.
 The WHOOP app also shows you the benefits of making positive changes in your sleep schedule.
 For example, if you start avoiding those afternoon naps you may see an increase in your deep sleep compared to the previous 30 days.